nabeek/react-portfolio/README.md

 }
 ```

+## Challenges

+Once deployed, the application was functional but the routing was not considering the full URL, meaning, clicking on navigation links would route to the "root"-level application of my previous portfolio.
+I found (this)[https://github.com/facebook/create-react-app/issues/1765] GitHub issue helpful.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.